-Action Items from 13 May 2016 Managing National Assessment Report The school has addressed the action item from their last Managing National Assessment report.
-The school now has a process to respond to inconsistent external moderation outcomes as outlined in the report.
+Action Items from 6 September 2017 Managing National Assessment Report The school has addressed the action items from their last Managing National Assessment report.
+The school now has a process to record and reconcile internal moderation documentation with actual practice and the Principal's Nominee records the completion of external moderation action plans.